wfriesen/oracle-docker/README.md

 These images are fairly large, and the Oracle Container Registry can be unfairly slow, so after the initial download I would recommend doing a `docker save` and storing a copy somewhere local.

-Currently builds images for this version:
+Builds images for this version:

+- Oracle Database 12c Enterprise Edition Release 12.1.0.2.0 - 64bit Production

+But also tested against:

 - Oracle Database 12c Standard Edition Release 12.1.0.2.0 - 64bit Production

-Changing the `FROM` line in the Dockerfile should work against the other images.

 The images provided by Oracle will first perform an installation, taking around 10 minutes, and then `tail -f` the log file to keep the container running.
 This Dockerfile does only the installation and then exits, providing a stable base image to build upon, that doesn't require re-installation when being destroyed/re-created.